PratY7728/TradingBot/README.md

 ## Application Flow

 1. **Fetching Data**
-   The bot fetches the latest SOL/USDT price from the Binance API every 1 minute.
+   The bot fetches the latest SOL/USDT price from the Binance API every 1 second.
 It stores the last 60 prices in memory for analysis.

 2. **Analyzing Data and Strategy**
    The bot uses an average-based strategy: